Gary Speed

 Gary Andrew Speed (8 September 1969 – 27 November 2011) was a Welsh professional footballer and manager.
-As manager of Wales, Speed is often credited as being the catalyst for the change in fortunes of the national team and as setting the pathway to future successes.
+As manager of Wales, he was often credited as being the catalyst for the change in fortunes of the national team and as setting the pathway to future successes.

-Having played for the Leeds United youth team, he began his professional career with the club in 1988.
+Having played for the Leeds United youth team, Speed began his professional career with the club in 1988.
 With Leeds, he won the English First Division championship in 1991–92, and later played for Everton, Newcastle United, Bolton Wanderers and Sheffield United.
 He captained the Wales national football team until retiring from international football in 2004.
 He was the most capped outfield player for Wales and the second overall with 85 caps between 1990 and 2004 until being overtaken by Chris Gunter in 2018, playing mainly as a left-sided attacking midfielder.
 Speed was appointed manager of Sheffield United in 2010, but left the club after a few months in December 2010 to manage the Wales national team, remaining in this role until his death 11 months later.

-Rarely troubled by injury or suspension, he held the record for the most appearances in the Premier League at 535, until it was surpassed by David James.
+Rarely troubled by injuries or suspensions, he held the record for the most appearances in the Premier League at 535 until it was surpassed by David James.
 At the time of his death, only James and Ryan Giggs had played in more Premier League matches than Speed.
 Including appearances in the Football League and cup competitions, he made 840 domestic appearances.

-Early life and career
+Early life

-Speed was born in Mancot, Flintshire, Wales, although his parents Roger and Carol, sister Lesley and sons Thomas and Edward were all born in Chester.
+Gary Andrew Speed was born on 8 September 1969 in the Welsh town of Mancot, the son of Carol and Roger Speed.
+He was the only member of his family born in Mancot; his parents, his sister Lesley, and later his sons Thomas and Edward were all born in the English city of Chester.
 He attended Hawarden High School.
 He supported Everton as a youngster.
-Whilst at school, he was employed as a paperboy and played for Flintshire Schoolboys, a local boys' team, and for Aston Park Rangers.
-As a youngster, Speed excelled at cricket and football.
+Whilst at school, he delivered newspapers and played football for Flintshire Schoolboys and Aston Park Rangers.
+As a youngster, he excelled at cricket and football.